Affordable Braces and Invisalign

 Getting braces for yourself or your child is a significant commitment.
 The process can mean regular visits and adjustments over a 12 to 36 month period.
 Not only that, but braces can change the bite, jaw alignment, and even the shape of your face.
 Add to that the sticker price and most patients shop around just looking for the cheapest deal.

 Now before we go any further, we’d like to let you know that we offer many benefits to our orthodontic patients, beginning with a free initial consultation, discounted cleanings during your treatment, and a set contract price … to mention a few.
 For our uninsured patients, we also offer incentives and payment plans to help make braces affordable.
-And if you have a treatment plan from another provider, we encourage you to give us a call to see if we can beat it.

 But more importantly, we’d like you to point out that when selecting an orthodontist there are issues that transcend price alone.